eclipse-ee4j/cargotracker/CONTRIBUTING.md

 ## Contact

 Contact the project developers via the project's "dev" list.
+Please consider posting to the list before submitting an issue or pull request.

 * https://accounts.eclipse.org/mailing-list/cargotracker-dev